 Alan Shebaro, Vice President

-The curriculum covers various close quarters combat techniques including Special Operations Close Quarters Combatives (SOCQC) and Emergency Reaction Training (ERT) specifically tailored for combat and life threatening situations.
-Professor Shebaro led John F. Kennedy Special Warfare Center and School Combatives (JFKSWCS) Team to take 1st place in the 2006 All Army Combatives Tournament in Ft.
-Benning Georgia.
+The curriculum covered various close quarters combat techniques including Special Operations Close Quarters Combatives (SOCQC) and Emergency Reaction Training (ERT) specifically tailored for combat and life threatening situations.
+Professor Shebaro led the John F. Kennedy Special Warfare Center and School Combatives (JFKSWCS) Team to take 1st place in the 2006 All Army Combatives Tournament in Ft.
+Benning, Georgia.
 He served as the Team Captain of the 12-member team.
-Professor Shebaro hand selected team members then trained and coached them in multiple levels of Brazilian Jiu-Jitsu, Submission Wrestling, Wrestling, Judo, Pancrase Fighting, and Mixed Martial Arts fighting.
+Professor Shebaro hand selected team members then trained and coached them in multiple levels of Brazilian Jiu-Jitsu, Submission Wrestling, Wrestling, Judo, Pancrase Fighting, and Mixed Martial Arts.

 Professor Alan Shebaro started Olympic Weightlifting in April 2012 to develop explosive strength.
-It did not take long to develop a passion for the sport, and within 4 months, he began competing.
+It didn’t take long to develop a passion for the sport and within 4 months, he began competing.
 With under a year of training, Coach Alan Shebaro placed 2nd at the 2012 USAW Masters American Open and set 2 Texas State records for Clean & Jerk and Total at the 2013 USAW Texas State Championships in the Masters Div 1 105kg class.